Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-You can produce the same pattern by adding the number of times we subtract the same values per row in the 5-dimensional set with subtraction example above.
+You can view it as taking away the iteration amount per row, but you can produce the same pattern from the 5-dimensional set with the subtraction example above by adding the number of times we subtract the same values per row.

 <br /><br />

-All this does is remove repeated subtractions per row in the 5-dimensional set with the subtraction example.
-You can also view it as taking away the iteration amount per row.
+This removes repeated subtractions per row in the 5-dimensional set with subtraction example.

 <br /><br />